 When deciding if an implied agreement existed, courts review the following:

 Some states do not recognize the breach as an exception to the at-will employment doctrine.
-On the other hand, some states consider good faith and fair dealing only if there is a valid contract signed by the employee and the employer.
+On the other hand, some states consider good faith and fair dealing only if the employee and the employer sign a valid contract.

-A breach or violation of public policies during termination is considered to be illegal even in the case of at-will employees.
-Violation of public policy means firing an employee for a reason or reasons considered unjust or illegitimate by society.
+A breach or violation of public policies during termination is considered to be illegal, even in the case of at-will employees.
+Violation of public policy means firing an employee for reasons considered unjust or illegitimate by society.

 Many states and federal laws recognize the following reasons for termination as the violation of public policy: